interblitz/BudgetBlitz-Manual/en/source/about.rst

   :width: 25%

 ------------
-Key features
+Key Features
 ------------

 Combining the accounting of personal finances and finances of a company.

-Comprehensive accounting of finances --- categories, contractors (payers and recipients), persons, projects are supported.
+Comprehensive accounting of finances, i.e. categories, payers and payees, persons, projects are supported.

-Automatic recognition of SMS and Push notifications of banks --- amounts,commissions, categories, projects, persons, payees and payers selection, automatic balance adjustment, 160+ banks of different countries supported, see. :ref:`chapter-supported-banks`.
+Automatic recognition of SMS and push notifications coming from financial institutions.
+Amounts, commissions, categories, projects, persons, payers and payees detection, automatic balance adjustment, 160+ banks of different countries supported, see. :ref:`chapter-supported-banks`.

 Financial highlights on the main screen.